A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

 Both of the algorithms discussed so far (dynamic programming and Q-learning) guarantee that they will obtain the optimal policy.
 However, due to the curse of dimensionality, these approaches are not able to solve MDPs with large state or action spaces in reasonable amounts of time.
 Many problems of interest (including the beer game) have large state and/or action spaces.
 Moreover, in some settings (again, including the beer game), the decision maker cannot observe the full state variable.
 This case, which is known as a {\em partially observed MDP} (POMDP), makes the problem much harder to solve than MDPs.

 In order to solve large POMDPs and avoid the curse of dimensionality, it is common to approximate the Q-values in the Q-learning algorithm \citep{sutton1998reinforcement}.
-Linear regression is often used for this purpose \citep{melo2007q}; however, it is not powerful or accurate enough for our application.
-Non-linear functions and neural network approximators are able to provide more accurate approximations; on the other hand, they are known to provide unstable or even diverging Q-values due to issues related to non-stationarity and correlations in the sequence of observations \citep{mnih2013playing}.
-The seminal work of \cite{mnih2015human} solved these issues by proposing {\em target networks} and utilizing {\em experience replay memory} \citep{lin1992self}.
-They proposed a {\em deep Q-network} (DQN) algorithm, which uses a deep neural network to obtain an approximation of the Q-function and trains it through the iterations of the Q-learning algorithm while updating another target network.
-This algorithm has been applied to many competitive games, which are reviewed by \cite{li2017deep}.
-Our algorithm for the beer game is based on this approach.
+Linear regression is often used for this purpose \citep{li2017deep}; however, it is not powerful or accurate enough for our application.
+Non-linear functions and neural network approximators are able to provide more accurate approximations; on the other hand, they are known to provide unstable or even diverging Q-values due to issues related to non-stationarity and correlations in the sequence of observations.
+The seminal work of \cite{mnih2015human} solved these issues by proposing {\em target networks} and utilizing {\em experience replay memory}.
+They proposed a {\em deep Q-network} (DQN) algorithm, which uses a deep neural network to obtain an approximation of the Q-function and trains it through the iterations of the Q-learning algorithm.
+This algorithm has been applied to many competitive games (see \cite{li2017deep}).
+Although DQN works well in practice, there has been no theoretical proof of convergence.
+This is mainly due to the non-convexity of the deep neural network and the fact that the DQN uses the \emph{argmax} function, which is non-smooth.
+In addition, the effect of the target network and the replay buffer memory on the distribution of the training samples and the gradients is unknown, and has not been studied yet.
+For more details, see \cite{yang2019theoretical}.

 The beer game exhibits one characteristic that differentiates it from most settings in which DQN is commonly applied, namely, that there are multiple agents that cooperate in a decentralized manner to achieve a common goal.
 Such a problem is called a decentralized POMDP, or Dec-POMDP.
-Due to the partial observability and the non-stationarity of the local observations of agents, Dec-POMDPs are hard to solve and are categorized as NEXP-complete problems \citep{bernstein2002complexity}.
+Due to the partial observability and the non-stationarity of agents' local observations, Dec-POMDPs are hard to solve and are categorized as NEXP-complete problems (problems that can be solved in $2^{n^{\mathcal{O}(1)}}$ time) \citep{bernstein2002complexity}.

 The beer game exhibits all of the complicating characteristics described above---large state and action spaces, partial state observations, and decentralized cooperation.
-In the next section, we discuss the drawbacks of current approaches for solving the beer game, which our algorithm aims to overcome.
+Our algorithm aims to overcome these difficulties by making several adaptations to the standard DQN algorithm.